jgrevich/refinerycms-profiles/readme.md

-# Profiles engine for Refinery CMS.
+# Profiles extension for Refinery CMS.

-## How to build this engine as a gem
+## How to build this extension as a gem

-    cd vendor/engines/profiles
+    cd vendor/extensions/profiles
     gem build refinerycms-profiles.gemspec
     gem install refinerycms-profiles.gem

     # Sign up for a http://rubygems.org/ account and publish the gem
     gem push refinerycms-profiles.gem